Okpainmo/solution-challenge-forked/README.md

 > whole world their PAINFUL POVERTY stories through different means - through pictures especially.
 And also
 > by providing a donation platform for recieving relief funds for those troubled regions.

+> The project is currently stopped and incomplete.

 ## Project Stack/Build Tools

 1. HTML5